tsfpga/tsfpga/doc/sphinx/fpga_build.rst

-Note that before a project is built a :ref:`register generation <registers>` is run, so that the project is built using up-to-date register definitions.
+Note that before a project is built a :ref:`register generation <integration_hdl_registers>` is run, so that the project is built using up-to-date register definitions.

 Of course a more realistic ``build.py`` would be a little more verbose.
 It would probably feature command line arguments that control the behavior, output paths, etc.